kravchenmd/Django_app/README.md

 ## Description

-A demo web application for holding notes of user on **Django**, with following features:
+A simple web application for holding notes of user on **Django**, with following features:

 - The app has a very simple front-end part (but not so poor back-end) basen on HTML templates rendered by `Jinja2`